 Personal Achievement Tutor

-We have a great opportunity based at The Corby Sixth Form for a Personal Achievement Tutor to become a key member of our Sixth Forms department.
+We have a great opportunity based at our Shuttleworth campus for a Personal Achievement Tutor to become a key member of our Animal Sciences department.

-As a Personal Achievement Tutor, you will play a pivotal role in the success of our students through:
+As a Personal Achievement Tutor, you will play a pivotal role in the success of our students:

 - To support students through delivering tutorial support and professional skills development to help them stay on-programme and to achieve their potential moving on to positive destinations such as higher education, apprenticeships or employment

-- To provide pastoral support to students in allocated caseload to ensure attendance and punctuality, retention, attainment, achievement and progression targets, identifying ‘at risk’ students and provide appropriate intervention/support to raise standards and maintain high expectations
+- To provide pastoral support to students in allocated caseload to ensure attendance and punctuality, retention, attainment, achievement and progression, identifying ‘at risk’ students and provide appropriate intervention/support to raise standards and maintain high expectations

 - To work with the Student Achievement & Wellbeing Manager, Course Manager, parents, teaching team and relevant external agencies to ensure maximum student progression